Team-Lodestone/Documentation/README.md

 The project has been divided into the following components:

 - Core Project / App: This is the main application that powers the tool.
-You can find the code on [MM/App](https://github.com/Minecraft-Manipulator/App).
+You can find the code on [Lodestone/App](https://github.com/Team-Lodestone/App).
 - Main Documentation: This repository contains the main documentation for the project.
-You can find it on [MM/Minecraft-Manipulator](https://github.com/Minecraft-Manipulator/Minecraft-Manipulator).
+You can find it on [Lodestone/Documentation](https://github.com/Team-Lodestone/Documentation).
 - Website: This repository contains the code for the project's website.
-You can find it on [MM/Website](https://github.com/Minecraft-Manipulator/Website).
-- Libraries: This repository contains the libraries used in the project.
-You can find it on [UtterEvergreen1/Minecraft-Manipulator-libraries](https://github.com/UtterEvergreen1/Minecraft-Manipulator-libraries).
+You can find it on [Lodestone/Website](https://github.com/Team-Lodestone/Website).
-- Documentation: This repository contains the technical documentation for the Minecraft LCE (Legacy Console Editions) and is hosted on [MM/Minecraft-LCE-Documentation](https://github.com/Minecraft-Manipulator/Minecraft-LCE-Documentation).
+- Documentation: This repository contains the technical documentation for the Minecraft LCE (Legacy Console Editions) and is hosted on [Lodestone/Minecraft-LCE-Documentation](https://github.com/Team-Lodestone/Minecraft-LCE-Documentation).

 ## How can I contribute?